 Improving Your Credit Card Utilization Ratio

-- Keep tabs on your accounts.
-Regularly check your credit card balances so you can work to stay below 30% of your total credit limit.
+- Keep tabs on accounts.
+Regularly check your credit card balances so you can monitor your credit utilization ratio and keep it low.
+Experts say you should have balances no higher than 30% of your total credit limit.

-- Reduce your debt.
-If you carry a balance on your credit card accounts each month, it may be difficult to improve your credit card utilization ratio.
-Try to pay more than the minimum payment each month to prevent your balance from growing.
-Consider digging into your savings to help reduce your debt or following other debt repayment strategies.
+- Reduce debt.
+Carrying a balance on your credit card accounts each month may harm your credit card utilization ratio.
+Try to pay more than the minimum credit card payments or the total balance each month to prevent your outstanding balance from growing.
+Consider budgeting and other debt repayment plans to reduce your credit card debt.

 A Membership Bonus